smastrom/vue-use-active-scroll/README.md

 - Scrolling speed affects accuracy of the current active target
 - Once scrolled to the bottom, some links may never be highlighted if previous targets are entirely visible (unreachable targets).
-- Clicking on such links highlights different sections (or does nothing).
+- Clicking on such links highlights different links (or does nothing).
 - When accessing/refreshing the page, the active link may not reflect the one in the the URL.

 ---